-Located in the areas of comparative historical and political sociology, social and political theory, and the sociology of the social sciences, Peter Wagner's research is focused on the identification and comparative analysis of different forms of social and political modernity and of the historical trajectories of modern societies.
-Initially, he applied it in a comparative political sociology of European national societies.
-Subsequently, he analyzed the process of European integration by reviewing both the institutional transformations of European societies over the past two centuries and the transformations in the self-understanding of Europe.
-"Modernity" then does not appear as a single and unique model of social organization, but rather emerges as variable interpretations of basic human problématiques in the light of specific historical experiences.
-Currently, a key task of social analysis is the comparative analysis of plural forms of modernity in their global context.
+Peter Wagner's research is based in comparative historical and political sociology, social and political theory, and sociology of the social sciences.
+It focuses on the identification and comparative analysis of different forms of social and political modernity and of the historical trajectories of modern societies.
+In this perspective, the term "modernity" does not signal a single and unique model of social organization, but rather variable interpretations of basic human problématiques in the light of specific historical experiences.
+It was initially applied to a comparative political sociology of European societies, and subsequently to transformations in the self-understanding of Europe.
+Over the past few years, it was elaborated further towards a "world-sociology", focusing on the tensions between struggles for autonomy and persisting forms of domination and exploring current possibilities of progress in the light of historical experiences in different world-regions.